Audition: Instrumentalists

 In classical music, each instrument or vocal type has a standard repertoire of music which is commonly requested at auditions.
 Instrumentalists in an orchestral context are typically asked to perform excerpts from the orchestral literature, including both exposed solos and "tutti" parts which are particularly demanding.
-Orchestral auditions are typically held in front of a panel that includes the conductor, the Concertmaster, and a number of Principal players from the orchestra.
+Orchestral auditions are typically held in front of a panel that includes the conductor, the concertmaster, and a number of principal players from the orchestra.
 In the United States since WWII, professional orchestra auditions often include a musician's union representative, who ensures that the audition is being run in a fair manner.
 A cloth screen may be used at some stages of the audition process, to protect the audition panel from allegations of favouritism or sexism.

 In Germany, Austria, and German-speaking Switzerland, the entire orchestra (every tenured member) votes on the musicians auditioning, with the section the musician would join (and sometimes the conductor) having a veto.

 An orchestral audition will normally set out a list of orchestral excerpts which each performer has to prepare.
-As well, each performer plays a movement from a Sonata or Concerto which may be performed with piano accompaniment.
+Additionally, each performer plays a movement from a sonata or concerto which may be performed with piano accompaniment.
 When the performer plays the orchestral excerpts, he or she may be given a tempo, or asked to follow the gestures of the conductor.

 Orchestral auditions are often run in several stages, in order to screen candidates and reduce those who are less likely to meet the needs of the job.
 A large number of applicants typically apply for a professional orchestra job.
 The orchestra personnel manager then selects the most promising candidates based on the experience and training indicated in the applicants' CVs (and, in some cases, based on the performing ability demonstrated in a recording of the applicant).

 This first "cut" of auditionees then perform in front of the audition panel.
-Typically in a professional orchestra, this would require the performance of excerpts representing stylistic and technical challenges drawn from repertoire typical to that orchestra.
+Typically, in a professional orchestra, this would require the performance of excerpts representing stylistic and technical challenges drawn from repertoire typical to that orchestra.
 The most promising candidates are invited to return for a second or third round of auditions, which allows the conductor and the panel to compare the best candidates.
 Performers may be asked to sight read orchestral music.

-If a candidate is successful in passing the audition, typically a Trial period of several months to a year takes place allowing the Chief Conductor and Principal players to see if the individual can function well in an actual performance setting.
+If a candidate is successful in passing the audition, typically a trial period of several months to a year takes place allowing the chief conductor and principal players to see if the individual can function well in an actual performance setting.